What Home Type Is Best For You?

 Single-family homes offer more space and privacy than condos or townhomes.
 Owners have a greater sense of ownership since they can make decisions when it comes to home improvements, paint colors and expansions.

 Typically, single-family homes retain a higher resale value than condos or townhomes, and owners pay few to no property management fees.
 HOA fees may still come into play depending upon the neighborhood.
 Owners are fully responsible for all maintenance and upkeep of the home.
 This includes the cost of landscaping, lawn upkeep and any unforeseen home repairs.

 Do you know which type of home you want?
-Contact a loan advisor today to make your homeownership dreams a reality.
+Contact a loan advisor today to make your homeownership dream a reality.